Paul-St-Young/cppMD/README.md

 Main
 ====

-1. Generate a pool of particles (taking up significant physical memory)
+1. Assign inputs
-2. Create a light-weighed ParticleSet to partition the particles
+2. Generate a pool of particles (taking up significant physical memory), then reate a light-weighed ParticleSet to partition the particles
-3. Create a SimulationBox to manipulate the partition
+3. Create a SimulationBox to manipulate the partition (aka particle set)
 4. A ForceField is created with a PairPotential
-5. An Updator is created to tie together [ParticleSet,ForceField,SimulationBox]
+5. An Updator is created to tie together [ParticleSet,ForceField,SimulationBox].
+It is also given a Thermostat to control temerature
-6. Perform MD simulation and report statistics
+6. Perform MD simulation and collect statistics

 ### Box
 A container for particle sets, used to impose boundary conditions.
 The box is also responsible for maintaining a distance tables for the global particle set

 #### PeriodicBox
-Knows where to put particles when they go out of bounds, knows the shortest distances between particles.
+Knows where to put particles when they go out of bounds, knows the shortest distances between particles according to minimum image convention.

 ### Updator
 An updator should have a pair potential generator, a thermostat and an update method to manimulate a particle set.